GoHypernet/Galileo-Caddy-Watchdoctor/README.md

 # How to build

 ```
 xcaddy build --with github.com/GoHypernet/Galileo-Caddy-Watchdoctor@v0.1.0
 ```

 # How to use

-See the included example Caddyfile for usage
+See the included Caddyfile for an example of this directive's usage.

 The first parameter is watch interval, the second is the timeout duration, third is nitificaiton server, the for parameter is a list of servers to watch.